Methane Guiding Principles Masterclass - eLearning

 Providing access to energy, while addressing global climate change, is one of the greatest challenges of the 21st century.
 Natural gas plays a major role in meeting global energy demand today.
-Since natural gas consists mainly of methane, a potent greenhouse gas, it ss part in the transition to a low carbon future will be influenced by the extent to which the oil and gas supply chain reduces its methane emissions.
+Since natural gas consists mainly of methane, a potent greenhouse gas, its part in the transition to a low carbon future will be influenced by the extent to which the oil and gas supply chain reduce its methane emissions.

 This course is intended to help you understand methane emissions and learn how best to mitigate them through our nine intended learning outcomes from the course:

 - The ability to construct a case for methane emissions reductions relevant to your organisation.

 - Classify the types of methane emissions and differentiate emissions types in energy supply chains.

 - Understand the distribution of methane emissions and its implications for abatement activities.

 - List the types of methane emissions detection and quantification technology available and differentiate them in terms of the types of emissions they are intended for.